Teacher Demographics

 Regional Highlights

-The percentage of teachers with associate degrees and advanced degrees (beyond a master’s) increased in 2022-23, while the percentage with a bachelor’s or master’s degree remained relatively consistent.
+The percentage of teachers with master’s degrees increased slightly in 2023-23, while the percentage with associate degrees or advanced degrees (beyond a master’s) decreased.
+The percentage of teachers in the South with a bachelor’s degree remained the same.

 In the South, the student population is about twice as diverse as the teacher workforce.
 1 in 4 teachers is a person of color, while 2 in 4 students are people of color.